Utatistics/BlueZima/README.md

 # BlueZima project

-This is a SaaS (Software as a Service) project inspired by Buffet Code Inc. It consists of an API, an app engine, and a GUI.
+This is a SaaS (Software as a Service) project inspired by Buffet Code Inc and zimablue.
+It, for now, consists of an API, an app engine, and a GUI.

 ## Main Components